lzilioli/md-macros/README.md

 ### mdToc

 This macro takes no arguments, and replaces the macro call with the table of contents for the file.

+### inlineFile

+Inlines the contents of a file into the markdown document.
+Used within this readme for the Typedefs section.

+#### args

+`path`: path to the file to inline

 ### Creating a macro